Wovyn/esp32-ble-advertisement-scanner-xiaomi-sensor-decoder/README.md

 This is all that is required.
 By default, when this new firmware is installed the device will now have a BLE name of ATC_{mac address}

+NOTE: You can also edit the name through the web interface to add your own name or name prefix.
+This can make it easy to pick your devices out of all of the visible sensors.
+The code supports setting a namePrefix to look for, and defaults this to 'ATC_'.

 ### Arduino Software
 You will need to have the ESP32 Board support installed.
 Create a new Arduino application and open this application file.
 When you run it on your device, it should immediately begin to loop, performing BLE Advertisement Scans, and displaying the